syncfusion-content/wpf-docs/wpf/DoubleTextBox/Restriction-or-Validation.md

 The `DoubleTextbox` allows the user to customize the number of digits to be displayed after the decimal point of `DoubleTextBox` value by using [NumberDecimalDigits](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~NumberDecimalDigits.html) property.
 The decimal digit can be restricted within the maximum and minimum limits.
-Once the decimal digit has reached the maximum or maximum digit , the decimal digits does not exceed the limit.
+Once the decimal digit has reached the maximum or minimum digit , the decimal digits does not exceed the limit.
 We can change the maximum and minimum decimal digits limit by using the [MinimumNumberDecimalDigits](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MinimumNumberDecimalDigits.html) and [MaximumNumberDecimalDigits](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~MaximumNumberDecimalDigits.html)

 {% tabs %}
 {% highlight xaml %}